 Physical interactions of Gsp1 mutants.

-To investigate further why the GI profiles of Gsp1 mutations did not group based on targeted specific physical interactions of Gsp1, we sought to determine changes to the physical interaction network in response to the mutations (for example, mutations could fail to target the intended interactions).
-We tagged wild-type Gsp1 and 28 mutants covering all interface residues shown in Fig. 1e with an amino- or carboxy-terminal 3xFLAG tag and quantified the abundance of each of the ‘prey’ partner proteins in complex with Gsp1 by AP-MS (Fig. 2a, Extended Data Fig. 4, Supplementary File 4).
+To investigate further why the GI profiles of Gsp1 mutations did not group based on targeted specific physical interactions of Gsp1, we sought to determine how the physical protein interaction network of Gsp1 changes in response to the interface point mutations when all binding partners are present at their endogenous levels.
+We tagged wild-type Gsp1 and 28 mutants covering all interface residues shown in Fig. 1e with an amino- or carboxy-terminal 3xFLAG tag and quantified the abundance of 316 high-confidence ‘prey’ partner proteins in complex with Gsp1 by AP-MS (Fig. 2a, Extended Data Fig. 4, Supplementary File 4).
 We refer to the prey partner protein abundance in the pulled-down Gsp1 complexes simply as “abundance” below.
-As expected, Gsp1 mutations in the cores of interaction interfaces decreased the abundance of the prey partner targeted by each specific mutation (Fig. 2b, large half-circles representing location of the mutation in the interface core are predominantly red, indicating a decreased interaction with the targeted prey partner).
-However, change in abundance occurred with the two core GTPase cycle regulators, GAP (Rna1) and GEF (Srm1) (Fig. 2c, Extended Data Fig. 4d, Supplementary File 1 Table 5), despite most mutations not being in the Rna1 or Srm1 interfaces (Fig. 2d-f).
-In summary, the AP-MS experiments confirm that the point mutations affected the targeted interactions but also reveal unexpected, extensive changes to the physical interaction network of Gsp1 that cannot simply be explained by the interface location of the mutations.
+We quantified the abundance changes of six of the 16 Gsp1 binding partners for which we had structural information and that were robustly observable in the AP-MS data for both Gsp1 wild type and mutants: the two core regulators Rna1 (GAP) and Srm1 (GEF), as well as four effectors Yrb1, Kap95, Pse1 and Srp1 (data for all prey proteins are in Supplementary File 4, Extended Data Figs. 4, 5).
+As expected, the abundance of the prey partner was decreased on average when the Gsp1 mutation was in the interface core with the prey partner.
+However, instead of expected minimal effects, we also found notable changes in prey abundance in cases where the mutation was not directly in the interface (Fig. 2b, Extended Data Fig. 5b).
+In particular, a wide spread of abundance was apparent for the two main GTPase regulators, GAP (Rna1) and GEF (Srm1), even for the mutations that are outside either of the interfaces (Fig. 2b, Extended Data Fig. 5, Supplementary File 1 Table 5).
+For example, mutations at the position 34 of Gsp1, which is in the core of the interface with Yrb1, increase the levels of pulled-down GEF, and decrease the levels of pulled-down GAP, even though the residue is outside either of the interfaces (Fig. 2b).
+In summary, the AP-MS experiments confirm that the point mutations, in addition to affecting the targeted interactions also introduce extensive changes to the physical interaction network of Gsp1 that cannot simply be explained by the interface location of the mutations.

 Molecular mechanism of Gsp1 point mutants.